Osiris-Team/1JPM/README.md

 It's a single Java file itself, which should be edited by you to configure your project.

 Meaning instead of writing XML (Maven) or Groovy (Gradle), your build file is Java code too.
-**To be more exact, you download/copy the 1JPM class file into your project, open a terminal and execute:**
+**To be more exact, you [download/copy the JPM.java file](https://github.com/Osiris-Team/1JPM/releases/) into your project, open a terminal and execute:**

 - Java 11 and above: `java JPM.java build`
 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM build`